- About Extension

 Spring Plant Sale

 The annual plant sale is held in May on the Saturday before Mother’s Day.
-In 2015 the sale will be held on May 9.
 All Master Gardeners are asked to participate by providing plants, helping to pot plants or volunteering during the sale.

 Hood River Garden Tour